 - a "Linux" area that contains the "Linux 32-bit code" and "Linux 64-bit code" platforms.

 Tip: If the initial code cannot be replaced and it it must be run for a given platform, use a conditional target-code by defining the available platforms only.
-You have the ability to use a block such as "IF InLInuxMode() = False THEN" that will have the same operating mode at run time ; however, in this case, an error will always be displayed in the editor.
+You can use a block such as "IF InLInuxMode() = False THEN" that will have the same behavior at runtime.
+However, in this case, an error will always be displayed in the editor.

 - When the target-code area is created, the code editor is divided into 2 sections (or more).
 Then, all you have to do is enter the code of each area, as usual.